Defining your marketing budget can be tricky, especially as a small business

 Let’s start with the basics.
 A marketing budget simply sets out all the money you plan to spend on marketing activity.
 Some businesses do this for a year at a time, others on a quarterly or monthly basis, the choice is yours.

 Your budget needs to show what your marketing goals are and how much you intend to spend to achieve them.
-Break it down into the different activities you plan on using, such as paid advertising, marketing staff or consultants, social media advertising, websites or leaflets and flyers.
+Break it down into the different activities and channels you plan on using, such as paid advertising, marketing staff or consultants, email campaigns, direct mail, leaflets and flyers, websites or incentives.
 Your budget should also show how many times you intend to carry out each activity and how much you expect each to cost.

 What is important to remember however is that plans can, and often should, change.
 Building in a degree of flexibility allows you to do what small businesses do best – adapt.
 Whether it’s to changing trends, audience appetite or the environment we find ourselves in.